Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-### Handling the coin's collision detection
+### Handling the coins' collision detection

-Updating the coins is a matter of running a collision detection of each coin against the player.
-We set the `collected` flag of the coins to true, to hide them when rendering.
+Updating the coins means running a collision detection on each coin against the player's ship.
+If collisions occur we set the `collected` flag of the coins, to hide them when rendering.
 Why don't we remove the coins from the collection altogether?
-They'll be used in [Handling the game's end conditions](#handling-the-games-end-conditions) for checking whether the player's won.
+They'll be used in [Handling the game's end conditions](#handling-the-games-end-conditions) for checking whether the player has won this round.

-The coins reducer is also the one that's updating the player's score when a coin gets collected.
+The coins' reducer is also the function that's updating the player's score when a coin gets collected.

 ~~~js
 const coins = events.map(([clock]) => (state) => {